- Symptoms of acute attack include difficulty talking or walking because of shortness of breath or lips or fingernails turning blue.

 - If the person has asthma medication, such as an inhaler, assist in using it.

-- If the person doesn’t have an inhaler, use one from a first aid kit or borrow someone else’s.
+- If the person doesn’t have an inhaler, use one from a first aid kit.
+Do not borrow someone else’s.
 The medicine in it may be different than the needed rescue medicine.
 Also, using someone else's inhaler has a slight risk of passing on an infection.

 3. Use Inhaler With a Spacer, if Possible